dipikarajesh18/amorphous-fortress/README.md

 - KOROK => test transform nodes
 - POKEMON => test move_wall nodes

-## 2. Logged Simulation
+## 2. Offline Simulation
-Simulates an exported fortress file with a specific seed and saves the output
+Simulates an exported fortress file all at once with a specific seed and saves the output

 ### 2.1.
 Quick run